jaredzhenderson/jaredzhenderson.github.io/papers.md

 *Gappy Christology*

 Jc Beall has recently defended a contradictory or 'glutty' Christology in a series of papers.
-In this paper, I put forward the logical dual of such a theory: a gappy Christological.
+In this paper, I put forward the logical dual of such a theory: a gappy Christology.
 According to this view, claims about Christ are neither true nor false, but rather have the truth value ``n``.
 The logic for theology is something like **K3** instead of **LP** or **FDE** --- that is, the logic is tolerant of gaps but not gluts.
 I argue that this view is an analytic continuation of *apaphatic* approaches to theology and that it has all of the virtues of Beall's glutty Christology.

 Dissertation